knowitall/nlptools/README.md

 # UW NLPTools

 This is a collection of natural language processing tools wrapped behind common interfaces.
-The client can easily use the wrapped libraries through an elegant scala interface.
-It's also a breeze to switch implementations since all implementations of a particular tool extend a common trait.
+The client can easily use the wrapped libraries through elegant scala interfaces.
+It's also a breeze to switch implementations of a particular tool since all implementations of a particular tool extend a common trait.

 This toolkit also aims to minimize the size of transitive dependencies.
-Each tool is broken into its own component so you can choose what you want to use.
-Each component contains the requisite modules but no more, saving you from searching for models but also protecting you from a dependencies with hundreds of megabytes of transitive dependencies.
+Each tool is broken into its own component so you can choose what you want to use through dependency management.
+Each component contains the requisite modules but no more, saving you from needing to search for models while also protecting you from a dependencies that are hundreds of megabytes in order to contain every possible model.
 If you want to avoid the default models, that's OK too.
-They are a transitive dependency of the tool so you can exclude them with a maven exclusion.
+They are a transitive dependency of the tool so you can exclude them within your dependency manager.

 Licensing can be a nightmare.
 Each tool is split into its own component with the most permissive license allowable by the dependencies.
 Licenses are all